 Data Package

-The Data package is responsible for managing data sources and provides a structured way to interact with various external services, such as databases, APIs, preferences.
+The Data package manages data sources and provides a structured way to interact with external services such as databases, APIs, and preferences.

-The Source component is divided into multiple parts: Preferences, Remote, Local, and FeatureFlag.
+The source/ package is split into Preferences, Remote, Local, and FeatureFlag.

 Preferences